danielpmorton/pyastrobee/readme.md

 - [ ] Delete the constraint_test file, but only after messing around with some of the other parameters they used
   - [ ] Additional parameters in createConstraint, changeConstraint (maxForce?)
   - [ ] setRealTimeSimulation()?
-- [ ] Quaternion test cases (functions + class)
 - [ ] Get a softbody anchor working between the astrobee gripper and the bag
 - [ ] Look into some of the other modules in pytransform3d like urdf, camera, ...
-- [ ] Start with a simple trajectory and motion with the astrobee in pybullet
 - [ ] See if we can use the RPBI to plan the path in ROS, then communicate the constraint info back to pybullet
 - [ ] Add threading once commands get too complicated
 - [ ] Test out soft contact forces in an old build of Bullet (or old pybullet version in new pyenv)